Such roads are open only to the users indicated by the relevant traffic signs. Example:

 No entry for vehicles carrying dangerous flammable or explosive loads

-No entry for vehicles or combination of vehicles (load included), over the displayed length
+No entry for vehicles or combinations of vehicles that, together with their load, exceed the specified length

 No entry for vehicles (load included), over the displayed width

-No entry for vehicles (load included), over the displayed height
+No entry for vehicles that, together with their load, exceed the specified height

 The information on this website according to Article 8(1) of the road safety directive (Directive 2011/82/EU) is provided by the national authorities in the country concerned.
 In the event of any conflict between the provided data and the rules in effect in a given country, the latter take precedence.
 The data are meant purely as a documentation tool and the Commission does not assume any liability for their content or their accuracy.